curl/everything-curl/cmdline/configfile.md

 above, it is not necessary, but some like the clarity it offers.
 Setting the user-agent option again:

-#### Example 2

     # curl config file

     user-agent = "Everything-is-an-agent"

 The user agent string example we have used above has no white spaces, so the quotes are technically not needed:

-#### Example 3

     # curl config file